Why Responsible Communicators Need To Act Now

 About the report

-The report was prepared by John Pabon, sustainability consultant, author and advisor to the Anti-Greenwash Charter in Australia.
+The report was prepared by John Pabon, sustainability consultant, author and advisor to The Anti-Greenwash Charter in Australia.

 It draws on insights from an industry roundtable held in December 2025 with Alec Tzannes (Tzannes Associates), Anita Pacini (Karndean Designflooring ANZ), Julia Hoy (Sefiani), Nigel Justins (Architectus), Sophi MacMillan (Resiloop), Stefan Preuss (Office of the Victorian Government Architect) and Abbie Galvin (NSW Government Architect), alongside supplementary research into regulatory developments and sector practices.